Will AI Replace Therapists? What the Research Says.

 When desire starts to feel out of sync feelings of rejection or blame arise.
 But, no one is broken and it’s almost never about love or attraction fading away.
 More often, it’s a reflection of what’s happening around and inside the relationship - not what’s missing between you.
 Desire doesn’t exist in a vacuum.
 It’s deeply influenced by what’s going on in your life, in your nervous system, and in the space between you.

-Celebrating Good Dads
+Good Dads Don't Babysit

 Why Boundaries Require Self-esteem